ALanMAttano/UnityInspectorInfoTextNote/README.md

 # Unity Inspector Info Text Note
 *This tool adds text note, help infobox, alerts and warnings into the Unity inspector.*

-WARNING: This tool does not work in Unity 2019
+WARNING: This tool does not work in Unity 2019 ~ 2020 or above
 ---

 Made by Alan Mattano Aug 2014 at SOARING STARS lab